PredixDev/px-api-viewer/README.md

-#Px-Api-Viewer
+# px-api-viewer

 ## Overview

-Px-Api-Viewer is a Predix UI component
+px-api-viewer is a Predix UI component which uses Hydrolysis and iron-doc-viewer to create API docs on the fly from a requested Component.

+You need to pass the `source` attribute to the component - this attribute should hold the name of the component you'd like the API created for.

+Example:

+    <px-api-viewer source="px-dropdown"></px-api-viewer>

 ## Usage